galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 ## Draft of Data Paper

-By click on the "Draft of Data Paper" tab, you will access to the draft of Data Paper presented in an HTML format.
+By clicking on the "Draft of Data Paper" tab, you will have access to the draft of Data Paper presented in an HTML format.
 You can either navigate through the Data Paper with the tabs or with the scrollbar on the right and access different elements.
 ![Map describing geographical coverage](./Images/DataPaper_map.png "Representation of a geographical coverage")![Table describing an entity](./Images/DataPaper_entity.png "Description of an entit")